Manoj-Thakur905/project-affbc/content/pages/index.md

           and administrations.
       - title: Opportunity for Young Interns
         content: >-
-          Internship program is a great opportunity to get a few extra pairs of hands on the job.
-Transfer some of the simpler, short-term tasks and projects to interns who are eager to understand the process and learn something new.
+          Temporary job program is an extraordinary occasion to get a couple of additional sets of hands at work.
+Move a portion of the more straightforward, transient undertakings and tasks to understudies who are anxious to comprehend the cycle and discover some new information.
       - title: Mobile-App Development
         content: >-
           Mobile application development is of great importance.
 Portability and